Serifos

 Cyclades, Greece

-Serifos is a beautiful island, ideal for off the beaten track holidays.
+Serifos is a beautiful island, ideal for off-the-beaten-track holidays.
 With its calming atmosphere, this up-and-coming gem of the Cyclades promises relaxing, fun and memorable holidays.

 White houses of traditional architecture at the village of Chora in Serifos